corrupted-brain/blog/_posts/2020-07-15-mdaemon-stored-xss.md

 comments: true
 ---

 Two different cross site scripting vulnerabilities were found on version below 20.0.1 and reported to Mdaemon team.
-As per the reposne from their side both issues were addressed on [latest version 20.0.1 released](http://files.altn.com/MDaemon/Release/relnotes_en.html) on 18th August 2020.
+As per the resposne from their side both issues were addressed on [latest version 20.0.1 released](http://files.altn.com/MDaemon/Release/relnotes_en.html) on 18th August 2020.

 #### Case One: